Etharialle/Etharialle/website/docs/cpp-resources.md

 4) Create `.bazelrc` file in root directory

+##### Bazel Commands

+**Build Commands**

+Running `bazel build serenity` tells bazel to compile the binary named "serenity" in the `BUILD` file.
+If the `BUILD` file is not in the root directory of the project then `//<path to BUILD>:name` would used such as `bazel build //src:serenity` if the `BUILD` file was in the `src` directory and the name in the `cc_binary` rule was still "serenity"

+by default the binary is stored in `project-root/bazel-bin/` so from the root directory the following would be used to run the binary: `./bazel-bin/serenity`

 #### CMake

 I previosuly tried CMake and it's quite a headache for me.
 I'll revisit this later.